 Westmoreland believed a large-scale Vietcong attack against Danang could come at any moment.
 If such an attack did take place, and the U.S. suffered massive casualties, Congress and the American public would almost certainly blame the MACV chief for failing to secure the base.
 Such a result might end Westmoreland’s military career.
 Johnson worried about Danang too.
 But unlike the general, the president feared how an attack would affect his political standing.
 The president wanted high public approval ratings to assist him in the passage of his ambitious 1965 legislative agenda.
 A successful Vietcong assault on Danang would make him less popular and less effective with recalcitrant congressional representatives.
 In a discussion with McNamara about whether to send the Marines to Danang to protect the base, the president informed the Secretary of Defense, “I’m scared to death of putting ground forces in [South Vietnam], but I’m more frightened about losing a bunch of planes from lack of security.”
 Johnson was considering the dispatch of the Marines to Danang not only to hold the base, but to protect his political influence, this at a time when he was seeking passage of major civil rights legislation.

 There were some officials – Westmoreland was not one of them – who wondered whether the Communists might attempt a Dien Bien Phu-style siege at Danang.
-If Danang’s entire contingent of Americans met the same fate as the French garrison at Dien Bien Phu, it was possible that the already tenuous U.S. home front support for the war would collapse, forcing Johnson to order a hasty U.S. pull-out from South Vietnam.
-Or, rather than a public push for a U.S. withdrawal, the American people would demand a massive military escalation – an escalation that would risk war with China and the Soviet Union.
+If Danang’s entire contingent of Americans met the same fate as the French garrison at Dien Bien Phu, it was possible that the already tenuous U.S. home front support for the war would collapse, forcing Johnson to order a hasty U.S. pull out from South Vietnam.
+Or, rather than a public push for a U.S. withdrawal, the American people would demand a massive military escalation – an escalation that might risk war with China and the Soviet Union.

 The American fear of a second Dien Bien Phu at Danang can be explained by the almost mythical status of North Vietnam’s General Nguyen Giap.
 Ever since Giap’s victory against the French in 1954, the Vietnamese commander and his dedicated “bo dois” were perceived by some in the American military establishment as capable of achieving super human military feats.
 To those Americans who bought into the Giap mystique, it seemed reasonable to conclude that the North Vietnamese general might try to seize the airbase at Danang.
 Some U.S. military analysts in South Vietnam in 1965 wondered if Westmoreland and MACV were wrong in thinking Danang safe from a Dien Bien Phu-style seige and capture.
 These skeptics pointed out that French military commanders in early 1954 had also been overconfident that they could keep Dien Bien Phu out of Vietminh hands.

 But Danang was not Dien Bien Phu.
 It sat directly on the coast, rather than in the mountainous interior.
 Ships of the U.S. 7th Fleet could come to the base’s aid in the event of a Communist ground assault or siege.
-Furthermore, Danang’s climate differed from that of Dien Bien Phu; it had fewer days of cloud cover and rain, which meant U.S. carrier-based aircraft would likely be able to fly regular missions against any attacking force.
+Furthermore, Danang’s climate differed from that of Dien Bien Phu; it had fewer days of cloud cover and rain, which meant U.S. carrier-based aircraft would likely be able to fly regular missions against any besieging force.
 And if it appeared as though the Communists might overrun the base, the U.S. Navy could evacuate U.S. troops by sea, something that was impossible for the trapped French troopers stuck in the mountains of western Tonkin.
 These military realities made a Dien Bien Phu-style battle highly unlikely at Danang.
-Nonetheless, the airbase was susceptible to a surprise Communist ground assault; and U.S. officials knew that the Vietcong excelled at launching such raids, especially at night.
+Nevertheless, the airbase was susceptible to a surprise Communist ground assault; and U.S. officials knew that the Vietcong excelled at launching such raids, especially at night.

 Danang’s vulnerability to a lightening Vietcong assault, and the ARVN’s well-known incompetence, convinced Westmoreland and the Joint Chiefs of Staff that the base required a contingent of U.S. combat troops.

 In late February, after the military brass had determined that U.S. combat troops should be sent to defend the airbase, a debate erupted in the Pentagon over what specific type of combat unit to deploy.
 Assistant Secretary of Defense John McNaughton wanted paratroopers sent to Danang.
 According to McNaughton, the paratroopers’ light bootprint on the ground in South Vietnam would be barely noticeable to the xenophobic and nationalistic native population, which would minimize the possibility of a negative South Vietnamese political reaction to the increased American presence.
-McNaughton also liked the fact that deployment of the airborne would not require significant logistical support or the addition of large numbers of rear echelon troops.
+McNaughton also liked the fact that deployment of airborne troops would not require significant logistical support or the addition of large numbers of rear echelon troops.
 The airborne was essentially self-sufficient, so the overall number of troops sent to the theater would be minimal.
 In addition, the airborne could be hurriedly pulled out of South Vietnam if the circumstances warranted it.
 McNaughton believed the airborne troops would signal the limited nature of the administration’s combat troop commitment to the war and notify the Communists that the U.S. did not seek a larger ground war.

 The Joint Chiefs of Staff (JCS) rejected the idea of sending the airborne to Danang.
 The chiefs believed the airborne were too lightly armed and equipped to handle the Vietcong main forces now near the base.
 Instead, the chiefs wanted a Marine Battalion Landing Team (BLT).
 The airborne, the chiefs argued, would invite an attack on the base, while the Marines, with their heavy weapons, amphibious vehicles, and mobility, might deter an attack altogether.
 The Marines also had the added advantage that they could effectively coordinate with nearby U.S. Navy vessels for air support and naval gunfire.
 Plus, the Marines could resupply and reinforce “over the beach” – meaning they did not need port facilities.
 Ever since the withdrawal of the French military from Indochina in April 1956, the port of Danang had suffered from siltation.
 Low water levels sometimes limited the size of the ships that could off-load at Danang’s docks.
 Insufficient port capacity would not, at least initially, adversely affect the Marines.